 Did you know that Canada is one of the most visited countries in the world?
-In fact with 21 million tourists visiting Canada, 2017 was a record-breaking year for the country.
+In fact, with 21 million tourists visiting Canada, 2017 was a record-breaking year for the country.

-Given Canada’s rich and diverse cultural heritage, its colourful history, the breathtaking natural beauty of Niagara Falls or British Columbia, and the sweeping mountains of Banff it only makes sense it would be one of the premier destination choices for travelers.
+Given Canada’s rich and diverse cultural heritage, its colorful history, the breathtaking natural beauty of Niagara Falls or British Columbia, and the sweeping mountains of Banff it only makes sense it would be one of the premier destination choices for travelers.

 Are you considering a visit to Canada?
-If so, the first thing you need to do is get a visitors visa.
+If so, the first thing you need to do is get a visitor’s visa.